borntofrappe/borntofrappe/playground/Sections/Getting Started/README.md

 }
 ```

-Be sure to remove the `width` and `height` attributes or have the two match the width and height of the pseudo element.

 ## Animation

-The SVG syntax includes a `<style>` block to animate the top of the telescope with CSS.
-Include a variant without the animation in the media query checking for `prefers-reduced-motion`.
+Similarly to the _Sections/About_, it is necessary to consider the `prefers-reduced-motion` media query.
+Moreover, I choose to show the animation only as the parent `<article>` element is visible, using the intersection observer API.

+Unlike the mentioned project however, it is not possible to pause the animation directly and with CSS. `telescope.svg` and `telescope-dark.svg` include a `<style>` block with the animation, and the solution is to include the static variant described in `telescope-reduced-motion.svg` and `telescope-reduced-motion-dark.svg` instead.